skordal/wagtail/README.md

 Another goal of Wagtail is to exploit various C++ features in a way that benefits operating system development.

-Wagtail currently has working (though perhaps a bit simple and inefficient) memory management, can (although slowly) read from SD cards, and can list directory contents on FAT32 partitions on the aforementioned SD card.
+Wagtail currently has working (though perhaps a bit simple and inefficient) memory management, can read from SD cards, and can list directory contents on FAT32 partitions on the aforementioned SD card.